A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Orientations on moduli stacks

 \subsection{Orientation on $(\Hilb(X/\bbA^1)\to \calC)$}

-Recall that a Calabi-Yau simple degeneration (~Definitions \ref{defi of dege}, \ref{cy simple dege}) of quasi-projective $n$-folds is a family with $\dim_{\mathbb{C}} X=n+1$ and the generic fiber of $\pi$ is smooth quasi-projective Calabi-Yau $n$-fold.
+Recall that a Calabi-Yau simple degeneration (Definitions \ref{defi of dege}, \ref{cy simple dege}) of quasi-projective $n$-folds is a family where generic fibers of $\pi$ are smooth quasi-projective Calabi-Yau $n$-folds.
 Associated to this data, using \S \ref{sect on exp dege}, we have the stack $\calC$ of expanded degeneration with universal family